Textual Membership Queries: A Framework for Generating Membership Queries

 \subsubsection{Stochastic Query Synthesis}

-A simple way of utilizing the modification operators is to apply them in random order to the core set of instances.
+A simple way of utilizing the modification operators is to apply them in random to the core set of instances.
 The algorithm maintains a set of instances $\Omega$.
-We initialize $\Omega$ with the core set and in each step we randomly choose an instance from $\Omega$ and apply a random operator to it.
+We initialize $\Omega$ with the core set $C$.
+At each step, we randomly choose an instance from $\Omega$ and apply a random operator to it.
 The resulting new instance is added to $\Omega$.
-At the end of the algorithm we return the new instances in $\Omega$ generated by the algorithm as the MQs.
-After the set of potential MQs is generated, an instance evaluation function is applied to select which instances to send to the oracle for labeling.
-The pseudo-code for stochastic query synthesis can be seen in Algorithm \ref{alg:rand_pool_gen_alg}.
+When enough instances have been generated, we return $\Omega \backslash C$ as the MQs.
+The pseudo-code for stochastic query synthesis is listed in Algorithm \ref{alg:rand_pool_gen_alg}.